dconstruct-tech/dash-sdk/docs/dash-pack/dash-xplorer.md

 The features of the point cloud denoiser include:

 - **Denoise Quality**: Selector to specify the number of iterations the denoise algorithm will run, wherein the default setting is *Rough*.
 In the above image, the quality is set to *Refined*, respectively indicating that the denoise algorithm will run at an increased quantity, resulting in a more accurate final point cloud output.
-- **Denoise Aggressiveness**: Used to determine how the algorithm should treat infracting points, wherein a higher setting results in the removal and shifting of points while the opposite holding true for lower settings.
+- **Denoise Aggressiveness**: Used to determine how the algorithm should treat infracting points, wherein a higher setting results in the removal and shifting of more points while the opposite holding true for lower settings.
 - **Chunk Size (m)**: Specifies the volume by which the equally sized chunks of the point cloud is split for denoising.
   > ***NOTE:*** Setting the chunk size to a high value may result in instabilities and/or crashing.
 - **Uniform Sampling**: Specifies wheter inferential surfaces in the point cloud should be accentuated.
 This setting should be switched off should shapes in the point cloud appear distorted.